-This page allows you to configure the Policer settings for all S4224 ports.
+This page allows you to configure the Policer settings for all LIB-306 ports.
 The policer can limit the bandwidth of received frames.
 It is located in front of the Ingress queue.
-From the default page, check an Enable checkbox to begin configuration of Rate and Unit for Queue 0.

 The port number for which the configuration below applies.
-The \ in the Port column acts as a 'wild card' character which causes the selections in this row to be applied to all other Ports (rows) in the table for which this selection is valid.
+The in the Port column acts as a 'wild card' character which causes the selections in this row to be applied to all other Ports (rows) in the table for which this selection is valid.